junweihsu/TRACE/README.md

 `vmd`

-In the VMD Tk Console, run the following command to load the visualization script:
+In the VMD Tk Console, run the following command to load the visualization script [`visualize.tcl`](./visualize.tcl):

 `source /path/to/TRACE/visualize.tcl`